aarshe22/dragnet-portal/public/icons/README.md

 2. Save as PNG files with the names above
 3. Place them in this directory

-The icons should represent the DragNet Portal branding.
+The icons should represent the Dragnet Intelematics branding.